TheAICommand Brief

 - Vendor name: [insert]

-- Service description: [insert, for example automated claims triage or generative AI customer service]
+- Service description: [insert, for example generative AI customer service]

 - Sector: [insert, for example general insurance, banking, superannuation]